When you find yourself growing apart from friends, how do you know when to work at it, and when to call it a day?

 Once, though, we shared an intense friendship forged in the fire of young adulthood and bonded through impulsive road trips, late night confessionals and the kind of daring bravado you feel when facing the world with a ride-or-die friend at your side.

 My friendship with Kelly is essentially past tense.
 I moved across the country and she started graduate school.
 There were emails and late-night telephone calls but it wasn’t enough, even when we eventually ended up back on the same coast, separated by less than a hundred miles.
-The distance might as well have been the deepest ocean for how much we’d drifted apart.
+The distance might as well have been the deepest ocean for how much we’d drifted apart and found ourselves growing apart as friends.

 All those nursed heartbreaks, hair-holding sessions in the bathroom and spontaneous adventures had paled into faded mental snapshots.
 Today, we’re basically just social media acquaintances.